learn-co-curriculum/dsc-regression-boston-lab/README.md

-# Simple Regression Modeling with the Boston Housing dataset - Lab
+# Project: Regression Modeling with the Boston Housing Dataset

 ## Introduction